pyOpenSci/pyopensci.github.io/_posts/2024-08-30-pyopensci-monumental-growth-2024.md

 The success of our packaging guide has been remarkable, thanks to the tremendous input and feedback from the community.
 What began as a simple guide has evolved into a collaborative project, with enthusiastic participation from contributors worldwide.

-> @leahawasser @pyOpenSci clicking through and eventually found myself looking at "what is a python package" [www.pyopensci.org] and involuntarily performed a standing ovation. bookmarked it as an example of great docs for an incredibly complex subject with many meanings in many different contexts
+{% include pyos-blockquote.html quote="@leahawasser @pyOpenSci clicking through and eventually found myself looking at 'what is a Python package' and involuntarily performed a standing ovation. bookmarked it as an example of great docs for an incredibly complex subject with many meanings in many different contexts" author="Mastodon Toot" class="highlight" %}
-{: .highlight-quote }

 [View toot on mastodon](https://circumstances.run/@hipsterelectron/112557545629456885)